 The IEEE 802.11 Working Group (WG) thanks ETSI TC ITS for sharing their views on the development of an 802.11 NGV amendment.

 IEEE 802.11 WG will consider the concerns expressed by ETSI TC ITS that a new NGV amendment might discourage the current support and continued deployment of system based on the existing IEEE 802.11p amendment.
 It is not IEEE 802.11 WG’s intent to replace or supplant the existing amendment, but to enhance it by providing new capabilities and features that are compatible with the existing amendment.
-It is good to know that IEEE 802.11p currently meets all use case requirement for Day 1 and Day 2 deployments.
+It is good to know that IEEE 802.11p currently meets all use case requirements for Day 1 and Day 2 deployments.
 It is the intent of IEEE 802.11 WG:

 To develop an amendment that will be backward compatible and coexist with IEEE 802.11p in the 5.9 GHz band.